CMU-Graphics/Scotty3D/assignments/A3/T3-bounding-volume-hierarchy.md

 Finally, note that the BVH visualizer will start drawing from `BVH::root_idx`, so be sure to set this to the proper index (probably `0` or `nodes.size() - 1`, depending on your implementation) when you build the BVH.

+**NOTE (Please read)**: Implementing BVH will make your renderer much faster, but it is not required to finish the assignment.
+When you go to Render mode and click Open Render Window, there is a checkbox to not use BVH (or pass `--no_bvh` if rendering from the command line).
+Uncheck that and you will be able to test the rest of the tasks in A3.5.
 ---

 ## Step 0: Bounding Box Calculation & Intersection